Is a GED acceptable?

 I was thinking of taking a Pre-Trade Program at a Community College.
 Will that move me to the front of the line?

-My father, mother, brother, sister, cousin, uncle or best friend is an apprentice with J.A.C., would they be able to refer me in?
+My family member or friend is an apprentice with the Alliance, would they be able to refer me in?

 No. We do not accept referrals.
 Everyone applies during the Intake process.